ilshad/D2S-Agent/packages/D2S-Agent.package/D2SDeviceConfig.class/README.md

 Generic config for device.
-The fields are:
+The API-related fields are:

 	- id
+	- rootDirectory

+The additiona fields (used for agent's work) are:

 	- title
 	- protocol
-	- rootDirectory
-	- url
 	- isEnabled

 Usage: